The galaxy counterpart and environment of the dusty Damped Lyman-alpha Absorber at z=2.226 towards Q1218+0832

-Now 50 years passing since their discovery, there has been great progress in understanding the nature of DLAs and their relation to galaxies detected in emission.
-Around the turn of the millennium, it was realized that the difficulty in detecting DLA galaxies in emission most likely had to do with the steepness of the galaxy distribution function.
+Now with 50 years having passed since their discovery, there has been great progress in understanding the nature of DLAs and their relation to galaxies detected in emission.
+Around the turn of the millennium, it was realised that the difficulty in detecting DLA galaxies in emission most likely had to do with the steepness of the galaxy distribution function.
 Most of the DLAs must be caused by dwarf galaxies below the detection limit of galaxy surveys \citep{Fynbo1999,Haehnelt2000,Schaye2001}.
 This was somewhat disconcerting as this meant that galaxies studied in absorption and in emission would remain almost disjunct samples.
-Avenues for progress returned when it was realised that metallicity-luminosity/mass correlations most likely were already established at $z>2$ and were valid for absorption selected galaxies too \citep{Moller2004,Ledoux2006,Christensen2014}.
+Avenues for progress returned when it was realised that metallicity-luminosity and metallicity-mass correlations most likely were already established at $z>2$ and were valid for absorption-selected galaxies too \citep{Moller2004,Ledoux2006,Christensen2014}.
 Based on the simple model in \citet{Fynbo2008}, an observing strategy for detecting DLA galaxies in emission was designed and that led to a substantial increase in the number of detections \citep{Fynbo2010,Fynbo2013,Noterdaeme2012,Krogager2017}.
-Subsequently, galaxy counterparts of metal-rich DLAs have also been detected in emission at sub-mm wavelengths \citep[e.g.,][]{Neeleman2017,Moller2018,Kanekar2020,Kanekar2022}.
+Subsequently, galaxy counterparts of metal-rich DLAs have also been detected in emission at sub-millimetre wavelengths \citep[e.g.][]{Neeleman2017,Moller2018,Kanekar2020,Kanekar2022}.
 The use of Integral Field Units has also resulted in more detections in H-$\alpha$ and Lyman-$\alpha$ emission \citep{Peroux2011,JW2014,MacKenzie2019,Lofthouse2023}.